2metres/typographic/README.md

 ## Installation
 - `bower install typographic`
-- `@import 'typographic'` somewhere in your stylesheet
+- `@import` Typographic somewhere in your stylesheet

 ## Usage
-It's as easy as setting a few variables in [typographic.styl](typographic.styl) (or letting the defaults do their thing).
+It's as easy as setting a few variables (or letting the defaults do their thing).

 ## Settings